List Of Essential Vitamins For Turtles [& Sources]

 1. Vitamin B1

-In the event that you feel your turtle has a vitamin B1 deficit, you should switch to a feeder fish that does not contain thiaminase.
+If you suspect your turtle has a vitamin B1 deficiency, switch to feeder fish that do not contain thiaminase.

-Vitamin B1 (thiamine mononitrate)-fortified turtle pellets, including those found in brands like Mazuri Aquatic Turtle Diet and ReptoMin, are also beneficial.
+Additionally, vitamin B1-fortified turtle pellets, like those from Mazuri Aquatic Turtle Diet and ReptoMin, can be beneficial.

 2. VITAMIN-C

-Herbivorous turtles nearly never suffer from vitamin-C deficiency since the nutrient is abundant in fruits, vegetables, and other plant-based foods.
+Herbivorous turtles nearly never suffer from vitamin C deficiency, as the nutrient is abundant in fruits, vegetables, and other plant-based foods.

 3. VITAMIN-E